 Fralin Hall was constructed in 1995 with funds provided by the United States Department of Agriculture and the Commonwealth of Virginia.
 Its operations are supported by a $5.3 million endowment provided by Horace G. Fralin.
 Tracy D. Wilkins, former director and Virginia Tech faculty member, was responsible for initial design, construction and operation of the building and his legacy continues through endowment support of outreach and undergraduate research activities.
 Located on West Campus Drive, the 44,324 sq. ft. building is home to the Fralin Life Science Institute’s administrative staff, as well as nine faculty researchers from the departments of entomology, fish and wildlife conservation, food science, and biochemistry.
-Dennis R. Dean, professor of biochemistry and current director of the Fralin Life Science Institute, is responsible for the Fralin Hall operations oversight.
+Dennis R. Dean, professor of biochemistry and current director of the Fralin Life Sciences Institute, is responsible for the Fralin Hall operations oversight.